 What determines whether a work, or a performance of it, is good?
 What role is played by beauty, grace, intensity and so on?
 And how objective are these aesthetic properties?
 Finally, why do we sometimes find music to be not just enjoyable, but intensely moving and even profound?

 Requisite: Two courses in PHIL or consent of the instructor.
 Limited to 15 students.
-Omitted 2020-2021.
-Professor Moore.2020-21: Not offered
+Fall semester.
+Professor Moore.2022-23: Offered in Fall 2022

 Requisite: Two courses in PHIL or consent of the instructor.
 Limited to 15 students.
-Omitted 2020-2021.2020-21: Not offered
+Spring semester.
+Professor Hasan.2022-23: Offered in Spring 2023

 Independent reading course.
 Reading in an area selected by the student and approved in advance by a member of the Department.

 Admission with consent of the instructor.
 Fall and spring semesters.
-The Department.2020-21: Offered in Fall 2020, Spring 2021
+The Department.2022-23: Offered in Fall 2022, Spring 2023

 Required of candidates for Honors in Philosophy.
 Directed research culminating in a substantial essay on a topic chosen by the student and approved by the Department.